graasp/graasp-plugin-subscriptions/README.md

 This plugin enables users to subscribe to different plans according to their needs.

 It uses `Stripe` to handle cards, payments and subscriptions.
-The maximum of the data should be processed on the backend and only the necessary data should be sent to `Stripe`.
+Only the necessary data should be sent to `Stripe` (ie. emails), and we store most of the data in our databases (ie. storage available).

 This plugin allows the user to perform the following action: